The Bouc-Wen Model for Binary Direct Collinear Collisions of Convex Viscoplastic Bodies: Notation and Conventions

 \section{Notation and Conventions}

 Essentially all of the definitions and results that are employed in this article are standard in the fields of set theory, general topology, analysis, ordinary differential equations, and nonlinear systems/control.
-They can be found in a number of textbooks and monographs on these subjects (e.g., see \cite{takeuti_introduction_1982}, \cite{kelley_general_1955, morris_topology_2020, baldwin_math_2024}, \cite{bloch_real_2010, shurman_calculus_2016, ziemer_modern_2017}, \cite{chicone_ordinary_1999, schaeffer_ordinary_2016}, \cite{lasalle_extensions_1960, yoshizawa_stability_1975, lakshmikantham_practical_1990, isidori_nonlinear_1995, sontag_mathematical_1998, isidori_nonlinear_1999, sastry_nonlinear_1999, marquez_nonlinear_2003, haddad_nonlinear_2011, khalil_nonlinear_2015}, respectively).
+They can be found in a number of textbooks and monographs on these subjects (e.g., see \cite{takeuti_introduction_1982}, \cite{kelley_general_1955, morris_topology_2020, baldwin_math_2024}, \cite{bloch_real_2010, shurman_calculus_2016, ziemer_modern_2017}, \cite{chicone_ordinary_1999, schaeffer_ordinary_2016}, \cite{lasalle_extensions_1960, yoshizawa_stability_1966, yoshizawa_stability_1975, lakshmikantham_practical_1990, isidori_nonlinear_1995, sontag_mathematical_1998, isidori_nonlinear_1999, sastry_nonlinear_1999, marquez_nonlinear_2003, haddad_nonlinear_2011, khalil_nonlinear_2015, goebel_set-valued_2024}, respectively).

-\begin{definition} $\in$ denotes the set membership relation, $\subseteq$ denotes the subset relation, $\subset$ denotes the proper subset relation, $\cup$ denotes the binary set union operation, $\cap$ denotes the binary set intersection operation, $\mathcal{P}$ denotes the power set operation, $\emptyset$ denotes the empty set, $(a_1, \ldots, a_n)$ denotes an $n$-tuple, $\{ a_1, \ldots, a_n \}$ denotes an unordered collection of elements.\footnote{It should be noted that some of the syntactic constructions may carry different semantics depending on the context.
+\begin{definition} $\in$ denotes the set membership relation, $\subseteq$ denotes the subset relation, $\subset$ denotes the proper subset relation, $\cup$ denotes the binary set union operation, $\cap$ denotes the binary set intersection operation, $\setminus$ denotes the binary set difference operation, $\mathcal{P}$ denotes the power set operation, $\emptyset$ denotes the empty set, $(a_1, \ldots, a_n)$ denotes an $n$-tuple, $\{ a_1, \ldots, a_n \}$ denotes an unordered collection of elements.\footnote{It should be noted that some of the syntactic constructions may carry different semantics depending on the context.
 For example, $(a, b)$ may be used as a pair or as an interval.
-It is hoped that the context of the discussion will always make the meaning of a given syntactic construction unambiguous.} \end{definition}
+It is hoped that the context of the discussion will always make the meaning of a given syntactic construction apparent.} \end{definition}